How do you feel about using technology to help manage health? Take our survey here.

 What is Nubeqa® (darolutamide)?

 Darolutamide (Nubeqa®) is an androgen receptor inhibitor used to block the signal of the androgen receptor for those with prostate cancer.
-The drug is used to treat prostate cancer that has not spread to other parts of the body and no longer responds to testosterone-lowering treatments.
-This type of cancer is called non-metastatic castration-resistant prostate cancer (nmCRPC).1,2
+The drug is used to treat various types of prostate cancer, including prostate cancer that has not spread to other parts of the body and no longer responds to testosterone-lowering treatments.
+This type of cancer is called non-metastatic castration-resistant prostate cancer (nmCRPC).
+Darolutamide is also approved to treat metastatic castration-sensitive prostate cancer (mCSPC).1-3

-Darolutamide also can be used in combination with the drug docetaxel to treat metastatic hormone-sensitive prostate cancer (mHSPC).3
+Darolutamide can also be used in combination with the drug docetaxel to treat metastatic hormone-sensitive prostate cancer (mHSPC).4

 What are the ingredients in darolutamide?